-OSSA used two different styles of air filters.
 Early bikes came fitted with a filter assembly (part number 9310010211) that had to be completely detached from the throttle body for cleaning.
 This is item #1 in the early parts diagram shown below.
 Item #13 is the intake air temperature sensor, and its mounting is quite unusual.
-There are two rubber “whiskers” that hold this sensor in place.
+There are two rubber “whiskers” (my made-up name for them) that hold the sensor in place.
 You must stretch the whiskers through holes in the sensor to remove or install it.
+Both early and late designs utilize these whiskers.
 This is a recipe for eventual failure.

-Early (2011, 2012) air filter arrangement
+Early (2011–2012) air filter arrangement

-Early Jitsie air filter assembly (good)
+Early Jitsie air filter assembly

 Early TwinAir (P/N 158211) air filter assembly